What is Influencing?

 Position power creates a have-to relationship, which indicates that people should respect and obey those in positions of greater authority.
 Because they feel obligated to follow the leader, people might be persuaded by those in positions of power.
 However, this type of influence cannot have a lasting effect.

-Agreement power is established with the mutual agreement between the parties i.e. leader who wish to influence and the person who needs to be influenced.
+Agreement power is established with the mutual agreement between the parties i.e. leader who wishes to influence and the person who needs to be influenced.
 Such influence grows within the predetermined criteria and conditions.

 They initially agree upon terms of mutually binding and enforceable rights and obligations.
 Both parties are expected to abide by a set of rules in these sorts of influences.